Madhesh-V/Nasa-Pale-Blue-Dot-Project/README.md

 ## 2. Folders and Files
 * visuals: Output Visualizations country wise folders
-* src: codes on Jupyter notebook `src folders` before download required packages in `requirements.md` for extra data downloading.
+* src: codes on Jupyter notebook `src folders` before download required packages in `requirements.txt` for extra data downloading.
 * raw datas: official Planetary Computer `json files(api_key)` for Virtualizations

 You can install these packages using: